IAHR 2025

 Roundtables are pre-arranged sessions in which a group of up to 5 scholars discusses topics of general academic interest consistent with the scientific theme of the Congress and in line with its subthemes.
 The duration of a roundtable is 90 minutes.
 It may contain short, 5–10 minute presentations, but the general goal must be to spark a vibrant discussion among the panelists and with the audience.

-The convener of a roundtable must contact the discussants and prepare a single proposal for the entire session.
-The proposal for a roundtable session must contain a title of no more than 20 words, a 200 to 250 word description of the roundtable topic, 3–6 keywords, the name and academic affiliation of the chair, and a complete list of participants, including their names and academic affiliation.
+A roundtable proposal should include a title of no more than 20 words, a 200 to 250 word description of the roundtable topic, and the names and academic affiliation of all the participants, including the chair and all the discussants.
 When submitting a proposal, authors should assign it to one of the six thematic streams.

 Deadlines: